isomerpages/mse-zerowaste/_zero-waste/03-chapter1.md

 humid weather.

 ![Photo of Garbage Inspection](/images/ch1_waste_collection.jpg)
-<caption>Inspection on garbage collection</caption>
-<caption>Photo: Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</caption>
+<caption>Inspection on garbage collection.
+Photo: Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</caption>

 ### The solid waste journey